Algorithms for group isomorphism via group extensions and cohomology: When Aut(Q) is too big

 \subsection{Preparations from cohomology}

-Let $A$ be an abelian group, and $T_1, \dots, T_\ell$ be nonabelian simple groups.
-For an extension $G$ of $A$ by $Q=\prod_{i\in[\ell]}T_i$, let $U_i$ be the inverse image of $T_i$ in $G$ under the natural projection from $G$ to $Q$.
-The following proposition adapted from from Suzuki \cite{Suzuki} is crucial; cf. Appendix~\ref{app:lem} for its proof.
+Let $A$ be an abelian group, and $T_1, \dots, T_\ell$ be perfect, centerless, directly indecomposable groups (this includes the case in which the $T_i$ are nonabelian simple; in fact, the reader unfamiliar with perfect groups will not lose too much by just considering the nonabelian simple case instead).
+For an extension $\extension{A}{G}{Q}$ with $Q=\prod_{i\in[\ell]}T_i$, let $U_i$ be the inverse image of $T_i$ in $G$ under the natural projection from $G$ to $Q$.
+The following proposition adapted from Suzuki \cite{Suzuki2} is crucial (see Appendix~\ref{app:lem} for a proof).

-\begin{proposition}[{Cf. \cite[Chapter 6, Proposition 6.5]{Suzuki}}] Let notations be as above.
-For $i, j\in[\ell]$, $i\neq j$, $[U_i, U_j]=1$.
+\begin{proposition}[{Cf. \cite[Chapter 6, Proposition 6.5]{Suzuki2}}] Let notations be as above.
+For $i, j\in[\ell]$, $i\neq j$, $[U_i, U_j]=\id$.
 That is, $\forall x\in U_i$, $\forall y\in U_j$, $xy=yx$. \end{proposition}

-We now consider the $U_i$ not just as subgroups of $G$, but as extensions $A \hookrightarrow U_i\twoheadrightarrow T_i$.
-As Proposition~\ref{prop:central} shows that $[U_i, U_j]=\id$ for $i\neq j$, these extensions determine the extension $G$ as follows.
+We now consider the $U_i$ not just as subgroups of $G$, but as extensions $\extension{A}{U_i}{T_i}$.
+As Proposition~\ref{prop:central} shows that $[U_i, U_j]=\id$ for $i\neq j$, these extensions determine the extension $\extension{A}{G}{Q}$ as follows: